MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

     > [!div class="mx-imgBorder"]
     > ![](media/configure-data-enrich-profile-suggest-brand.png "Enrich profiles suggest brand")

-- **Industry's top brands and categories**: For a selected industry, get the brands and interests that your total customer base, taken together, has the highest affinity with.
-Note that we use the term "customers" to refer only to those customers whose profiles match the **Demographic profile attributes**.
+- **Industry's top brands and categories**: For a selected industry, get the brands and interests that your total customer base, taken together, has the highest affinity for.
+Note that in "customer base" we refer here only to those customers whose profiles are similar to the ones defined in the **Demographic profile attributes** part.

 ### Run the enrichment process